ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 There are no date decoders at the moment (WIP), so date cannot be used as output features.

-### Date Features Measures
+### Date Features metrics

-As no date decoders are available at the moment, there are also no date measures.
+As no date decoders are available at the moment, there are also no date metrics.

 H3 Features